ashedwards/ILPO/README.md

 The code for collecting data can be found in [train_expert](https://github.com/ashedwards/ILPO/tree/master/train_expert).

 All data for cartpole and acrobot is already saved in [final_models](https://github.com/ashedwards/ILPO/blob/master/final_models/cartpole/cartpole.txt).
-The files for AI2-Thor were too big to include here, so you will need to follow the above steps to obtain the expert data.

 ## Training ILPO
 After collecting the expert state observations, you can then train ILPO.
 Check out the [scripts](https://github.com/ashedwards/ILPO/tree/master/scripts) directory to view all of the training scripts.
 Let's again see how to run cartpole: